 Generally, pricing is very aggressive in our industry, and we expect pricing pressures to escalate should economic conditions deteriorate or inflationary pressures increase in excess of the amounts our customers are willing to pay.
 An increase in price competition could result in a reduction of our profit margins.
-We may not be able to offset the effects of price reductions with an increase in the number of customers, higher sales, cost reductions, or otherwise.
-Such pricing pressures could result in an erosion of our market share, reduced sales, and reduced operating margins, any of which could have a material adverse effect on our business.
+We may not be able to offset the effects of price reductions with an increase in the number of customers we serve, higher sales to existing customers, cost reductions, or otherwise.
+Such pricing pressures could result in the erosion of our market share, reduced sales, and reduced operating margins, any of which could have a material adverse effect on our business, financial position, results of operations, and cash flows.